Best Practices for Protecting Against Cloud Ransomware

 Network security solutions provider WatchGuard defines ransomcloud as attacks targeting the data, email communications, and applications organizations store in their cloud environments.
 Cybercriminals use phishing techniques to access a user’s cloud resources, encrypt the data or services, and hold them hostage until the victim pays the ransom.

-Rather than targeting organizations that contract with cloud service providers (CSPs), this attack targets the CSPs themselves.
+Rather than targeting organizations that rely on third-party cloud hosting services and cloud service providers (CSPs), this attack directly targets the providers themselves.
 It aims to infiltrate the CSP’s systems by breaching one of its employees’ accounts.
 Once the attackers are in, they encrypt data across the entire cloud infrastructure and hold on to it until the CSP pays the ransom.

 As the AzeroCloud-CloudNordic incident proves, cloud vendor-targeted ransomware attacks are the most damaging because they can compromise an entire platform, cause widespread disruption, and affect thousands of users.